dimaMachina/graphql-eslint/docs/rules/known-fragment-names.md

 A GraphQL document is only valid if all `...Fragment` fragment spreads refer to fragments defined in the same document.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/KnownFragmentNamesRule.ts).

 ## Usage Examples